Emakiflom/alx-low_level_programming/0x15-file_io/README.md

-rhis is mya alx project of file input output
+this is alx project for file io input and output